The Importance of Water and Your Espresso Machine

 Bottled water is also an option, although slightly less friendly to the environment.
 With bottled water, these also vary in terms of mineral content, so we also recommend testing the bottled water with test strips.
 A couple affordable water bottle companies with just the right amount of mineral content are Crystal Geyser and Poland Springs.

 For direct-plumbed machines

-If your machine will be plumbed in, we carry water filter only systems, and water filter and softening systems.
+If your machine will be plumbed in, we recommend a water filter and softening system.
 These come with all the fittings you need to connect directly to your water source on one end, and the water line directly to your machine on the other end.
-These are easy to install and will ensure you are getting the ideal water to your machine with every use.
+They are easy to install and will ensure you are getting the ideal water to your machine with every use.

 Feel free to contact us with any questions on water or finding the right setup for you!
 Want to keep reading?
 Check out The Science of Water Composition in Espresso in our blog.
 For a deeper dive into all things water, take the Water 101 course with Third Wave Water available exclusively through Coffee School.